x64dbg/DotX64Dbg/README.md

 # Installing
 There is currently no official release.
 You can grab the latest artifacts from the CI to try it out or build it yourself.
+Also older versions of x64dbg are not supported by this plugin, we recommend to use the latest builds.

 # Your first Plugin
 Creating new plugins is as easy as creating a new folder with two new files.